 Ring sizing is tricky, there’s no two ways about it.
 Our fingers change on a daily basis, swelling and contracting with temperature changes, among many other factors.
 You can find our ring sizing kit here.

 If you are able to visit the workshop we will measure your finger size ourselves and do everything we can to ensure it is correct.

 When this isn’t possible however, we recommend you visit your local high street jeweller and ask them to take your size if they offer a sizing service.
 Many jewellers measure finger size slightly differently – from leading edge or to centre.
 We always take our ring sizes from the leading edge – this means that on the ring stick the ring or sizers edge that’s closest to the handle of the ring stick is where we read the size from.
+Sizing to centre is when the size is read from the middle of the ring.
 When getting your size at a jewellers, please ask that it’s the leading edge size you are given.

 Another option is to send us a ring that fits comfortably (make sure it’s for the same finger!) and we can measure it.
 We will of course return the sizing ring to you along with your new ring.

 The width of the final design you’ve chosen to wear might be much wider than the ring sizer your size was measured with.
 Where possible, always try and get measured with a sizer that’s close to the width of the final design to ensure accuracy.
 A very wide design (9mm wide +) can often feel too tight if you were sized with a 4mm wide sizer.